keggster101020/Repo-Rover/README.md

 Serial Bus (USB), Compact disc (CD), and even Floppy Disk._

 #### Installing *with* `sudo` Privileges
-After cloning the repository, you can install **Repo-Rover** with the following command (assuming that you have `sudo` privileges).
+After cloning the repository, you can install `reporover` with the following command (assuming that you have `sudo` privileges).

 ```